CEI-lab/ECE3400-2017-teamAlpha/docs/index.md

 ## Team Alpha
 ### Claire Chen and Ryan O'Hern

-This website contains useful links, our (simple) solutions to the labs, and our final robot.
+This website contains useful links, and our (simple) solutions to the labs and milestone.
 We hope you will find it useful and create much better websites yourselves!

+*Remember, you will also have to add pages detailing the final design of your robot.*

 ***